junxit/us-congress-bills-112/bill.md

 - **(1)** by striking “659)” and inserting “659),”; and
 - **(2)** by striking the period at the end and inserting the following: “, and shall be subject to a Federal tax levy under section 6331 of the Internal Revenue Code of 1986.”.

+## § 2.
+Disposition of amounts

+Any potential revenue gain attributable to the enactment of this Act, as determined by the Director of the Congressional Budget Office—

+- **(1)** shall be deposited in the general fund of the Treasury of the United States; and
+- **(2)** shall be used solely for purposes of deficit reduction.